m-bartos/42_minishell/README.md

 ```
 sudo apt install libreadline-dev
 ```
-* Make the minishell with command:
+* Make the minishell with command
 ```
 Make
 ```
-* Run the program:
+* Run the program
 ```
 ./minishell
 ```